-Budgeted cost: £114,000 (including £25,000 catch up funding)
+Budgeted cost: £94,000

-Activity Evidence that supports this approach Challenge number(s) addressed CPD- EEF PP toolkit 2,3,4 disciplinary literacy and refreshed Metacognition and self-regulation Very high impact for very low cost based on extensive evidence E E E E E (a) (a) (b) (b) (a) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c literacy strategy EEF literacy recommendations- embed disciplinary literacy across the curriculum "All teachers should be supported to understand how to teach students to read, write and communicate effectively in their subjects.
-School leaders can help teachers by ensuring training related to literacy prioritises subject specificity over general approaches" CPD- staff coaching framework based on Quality First Teaching High quality teaching, differentiated for individual pupils, is the starting point in responding to pupils who have or may have SEN. Additional intervention and SEN support cannot compensate for a lack of good quality teaching.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD- disciplinary literacy and refreshed literacy strategy EEF PP toolkit Metacognition and self-regulation regulation Write result of the contract o 2,3,4 CPD- staff to use Quality First Teaching principles High quality teaching, differentiated for individual pupils, is the starting point in responding to pupils who have or may have SEN. Additional intervention and SEN support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.'
 2015 government document Special educational needs and disability code of practice: 0 to 25 years.
-2,3,4 CPD- adaptive teaching Mastery learning High impact for very low cost based on limited evidence £ £ £ £ £ 6 45 2,3,4 Recruitment and retention-specialist maths and science teachers to address staffing needs Explicit teaching of Maths and Scientific vocabulary is identified as a key area of QFT.
-Specialist teachers ensure an authentic understanding in staff live modelling for students.
-Pedagogical content knowledge is identified by Robert Coe in "Teach like a Champion" as key to QFT 2,3,4
+2,3,4 CPD- adaptive teaching Staff to use adaptive strategies Mastery learning E 2,3,4 2,3,4 Recruitment and retention- specialist maths and science teachers to address staffing needs Explicit teaching of Maths and Scientific vocabulary is identified as a key area of QFT.
+Specialist teachers ensure an authentic understanding in staff live modelling for students.Pedagogical content knowledge is identified by Robert Coe in "Teach like a Champion" as key to QFT 2,3,4